centria/uxui/docs/accessibility.md

 There are of course third party options as well.
 We will now be testing out one such option, which can be installed for Windows.
 You can find this tool from [https://www.nvaccess.org/](https://www.nvaccess.org/)

+You can find more screen readers from here: [https://cccaccessibility.org/assistive-tech/screen-readers](https://cccaccessibility.org/assistive-tech/screen-readers)

 Even though we try to make our applications as accessible as possible, there might still be some features we forget to take into consideration.
 Next let's practice this in action.

 ## Voluntary exercises